TL;DR: Nootropics and the Flow State

 - McGlade 2015; Bruce 2014; Secades 2016; Secades 2022

-Educational content only; not a substitute for medical advice.
+Disclaimer: Educational content only; not a substitute for medical advice.
+If pregnant, nursing, or on medication, consult a qualified professional.
+Start low; track your response.